Puka Pukara: Location

-Puka Pukara is located in mid-southern Peru, roughly 4–5 miles (7 kilometers) from Cusco on the road to Pisac and near the Antisuyo, the jungle portion of the former Incan empire.
+Puka Pukara is located in mid-southern Peru, about 7 km from Cusco, on the road to Pisac, near to the Antisuyo, the jungle portion of the former Incan empire.
 The fort is located on high ground overlooking the Cusco valley and Tambo Machay, creating a beautiful and useful view.
 When it was built, it was probably placed so that these areas were visible to give the military extra vision over important parts of the empire.

 History

 Although less is known about Puka Pukara than many other Incan ruins, there is a theory that this site was probably constructed during the reign of Pachacutec.
-Since he was the ninth ruler of the empire, it can be said that Puka Pukara was one of the later constructions.
+If so, then since he was the ninth ruler of the empire, it can be said that Puka Pukara was one of the later constructions.
 The stones used to build most of the walls are very irregularly shaped, stacked together in kind of a here-and-there manner to create walls that are functional, but lacking very much beauty as far as architecture goes (in contrast to many nearby sites).
 Because of this, it seems likely the buildings and walls were built hurriedly, because the military headquarters that Puka Pukara became was thought to be needed very quickly.
-When it was first built, the differently sized and shaped stones that now appear grey may have actually been a red color (hence its name, red fortress) due to all the iron in the limestone used in the walls.
+When it was first built, the differently sized and shaped stones that now appear grey may have actually been a red color (hence its name, meaning "red fortress") due to the presence of iron in the limestone used in the walls.

 There is some debate over what Puka Pukara's real function was when the Incan empire was still thriving.
-As stated above, it was at least partially a military base, and, since it was on such a major road and overlooking so many important spots, it was a very good place to spot people causing trouble.
+It was at least partially a military base, and, since it was on such a major road and overlooking so many important spots, it was a very good place to spot people causing trouble.
 Officials could have used it as a checkpoint on the road, stopping those who looked suspicious from travelling any further into the empire where they could potentially wreak havoc.
 It could have served as a stop for military groups travelling nearby, too.
 Another theory is that it was a place of rest for hunters and weary travelers, as well as Incan nobles, due to all of its luxurious baths, canals, plazas, fountains, and separate rooms.